 For those of you who might not know about him, Bob Sheppard was the legendary public address announcer for the New York Yankees from 1951 to 2007.
-For 56 seasons, Mr. Sheppard ended up announcing more than 4,500 Yankees baseball games 22 pennant-winning seasons and 13 World Series championships.
+For 56 seasons, Mr. Sheppard ended up announcing more than 4,500 Yankees baseball games, 22 pennant-winning seasons, and 13 World Series championships.
 “He is the voice of God,” Mickey Mantle once explained.
 Boston’s Carl Yastrzemski stated famously, “You’re not in the big leagues until Bob Sheppard announces your name.”

-As Bud and I entered his cramped booth at the old Stadium, we knew that Bob Sheppard had announced the revered names of Joe DiMaggio, Ted Williams, Mickey Mantle, Jackie Robinson, and Yogi Berra with such precision that Columbia had asked him to teach courses on elocution.
+As Bud and I entered his cramped booth at the old Stadium, we knew that Bob Sheppard had announced the revered names of Joe DiMaggio, Ted Williams, Mickey Mantle, Jackie Robinson, and Yogi Berra with such precision that Columbia eventually asked him to teach courses on elocution.
 “I found my true calling when I entered the classroom,” he stated matter-of-factly to us.
 “It changed my life.”

-The quintessential gentleman, Mr. Sheppard couldn’t have been more gracious or accommodating, especially to two passionate Red Sox fans.
+In the end, Mr. Sheppard couldn’t have been more gracious or accommodating, especially to two passionate Red Sox fans.
 We conversed about our classes, our passions, and why teaching continued to remain at the epicenter of our lives.
 The legendary PA announcer then asked me who my favorite Sox player was.
 When I informed him that it was the late Tony Conigliaro, he smiled and said, “A fine, fine choice, Shaun.”
 He then flipped on a switch in his booth, which was an interior sound check only, and bellowed: “Batting for Boston, Number 25, Tony Conigliaro, right field, Conigliaro.”

 I thanked Mr. Sheppard profusely.
 “That does the old heart good,” I remarked.
 He threw me an appreciative smile.